 IMO – International Maritime Organization

 IMO has developed a number of e-Learning courses with the purpose of increasing the capacity of Member States to effectively implement IMO instruments.
-Some courses are also available to anyone interested in maritime issues wishing to enhance their maritime knowledge.
+For background information on IMO’s training courses as part of IMO’s Integrated Technical Cooperation Programme (ITCP) please click here.

 IOM – International Organization for Migration